ipp-ementa/iped-documentation/documentation/rest_api/schools.md

 ### Error Responses

-`400` - An error occurred while creating the school due to an invalid field
+`400 Bad Request` - An error occurred while creating the school due to an invalid field

 Example: